PhoenixTales/phoenix-docs/story/characters.md

 * Sangwah  // nickname/german name of either Gomez or Vasquez

 * Garcia could also be called "Garxa" in German
+* Vasquez could be called "Watzka" in German
 ```

 ### Slaves